MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-data-sources.md

 * Blank Query

-## Connecting to a data source
+## Connect to a data source

 To connect to a data source, select the data source.
-We'll use one example to show how the process works, but each data connection for dataflows is similar in process.
-Different connectors may require specific credentials or other information, but the flow is similar.
+This section uses one example to show how the process works, but each data connection for dataflows is similar in process.
+Different connectors might require specific credentials or other information, but the flow is similar.
 In our example, you see in the following image that **Common Data Service for Apps** is selected from the **Online services** data connection category.

 ![Select Common Data Service for Apps](media/dataflows-data-sources/dataflows-data-sources-05.png)